Parks & greenspaces

 Griff Wood

-A woodland created in the 19th century.
+Its position makes it visually prominent; the woodland was created in the 19th century.

 -